CyclingCodeMonkey/EmployeePaySlip/README.md

      dotnet build EmployeePayslip.Console.csproj

-* To run Employee Payslip with sample data run the following command (from a "Developer Command Prompt) BuildAndRun.cmd
+* To run Employee Payslip with sample data run the following command (from a "Developer Command Prompt")

+	 BuildAndRun.cmd